Should I choose burial or cremation?

 Is there financial help available?

-In certain circumstances the next-of-kin can receive help with the cost of the funeral from the Social Fund.
-Claims must be made within three months of death.
-Ask your funeral director for further information on death benefits.
-Your financial circumstances may now have changed and you could be eligible for various state grants; to find out more call Social Security on freephone 0800 666 555.
-Your local Citizens' Advice Bureau can also help you.
+In certain circumstances, the next-of-kin can receive help with the cost of the funeral from the Social Fund.
+Claims must be made within three months of the death.

 How best to explain the loss of a loved one to children and should they attend the funeral?

 If you are the family, then deciding what to wear and whether or not to specify a dress code for the occasion is a purely personal matter.
 You should decide on the basis of what you feel your loved one would have wanted and what makes you feel most comfortable.

-There are lots of suggestions on how to support a grieving friend or family member, many of which have been put forward by bereaved people as things they would have liked to have experienced during their own period of mourning, at the Centre for the Grief Journey.
+There are lots of ways on how best to support a grieving family member or close friends.
+Many of which have been put forward by bereaved people as things they would have liked to have experienced during their own period of mourning, at the Centre for the Grief Journey.
 It is important to note that every person manages bereavement differently.
 As long as you are supportive, friendly and ready to help in any way you can, you will be a huge asset to the family and close friends.